Meet Bright Kids Coalition Founder:

 This understanding that executive functioning skills actually have a greater impact on a child’s success is strongly supported by Harvard University’s Center on the Developing Child, which notes that executive function skills are more critical to long-term success than raw intelligence.
 They describe EF as the “air traffic control system of the brain,” guiding how children plan, focus, remember, regulate emotions, shift between tasks, and complete goals.

-Inspired by this knowledge and motivated by her own children’s experiences, Tiffany returned to graduate study with emphasis on Gifted Education Curriculum Development.
+Inspired by this knowledge and motivated by her own children’s experiences, Tiffany returned to graduate study with emphasis on Gifted Education.
 She began developing resources for educators to help them understand the gifted brain, and eventually turned her research and firsthand experience towards parents through the launch of Bright Kids Coalition.

 • Working Memory